shallomkanyori/alx-backend-storage/0x00-MySQL_Advanced/README.md

 	- `user_id`, a `users.id` value (you can assume `user_id` is linked to an existing `users`)
 	- `project_name`, a new or already exists `projects` - if no `projects.name` found in the table, you should create it
 	- `score`, the score value for the correction

+### Task 7
+Write a SQL script that creates a stored procedure `ComputeAverageScoreForUser` that computes and store the average score for a student.
+Note: An average score can be a decimal
+Requirements:
+- Procedure `ComputeAverageScoreForUser` is taking 1 input:
+	- `user_id`, a `users.id` value (you can assume `user_id` is linked to an existing `users`)